kragen/dernocua/text/adversarial-control.md

 for a chemical plant or a satellite, where incorrect control commands could end a million-dollar mission or cause a toxic-waste release into the neighborhood.
-But of course it is not only undirected exploration of the system's parameter space that can cause such results; running a model predictive control system with an incorrect model can also cause them.
+But of course it is not only undirected exploration of the system’s parameter space that can cause such results; running a model predictive control system with an incorrect model can also cause them.

-The amount of undirected exploration that is needed diminishes over time as the control system solidifies its system model, a process sometimes called "system identification" in the literature on dynamical systems modeling and control theory, so one way this can be handled is by initially training the control system in some sort of "sandbox" where its ability to cause damage is limited; the humans call this "childhood" when they provide it for their larvae.
+The amount of undirected exploration that is needed diminishes over time as the control system solidifies its system model, a process sometimes called “system identification” in the literature on dynamical systems modeling and control theory, so one way this can be handled is by initially training the control system in some sort of “sandbox” where its ability to cause damage is limited; the humans call this “childhood” when they provide it for their larvae.

-Another safety strategy is to focus experimentation on the possibilities that your existing system model tells you have low probability of causing significant harm, but which have high uncertainty in some other dimension that isn't so costly.
-Call this "safe experiment design": a human might use high-powered lasers to can observe effects only observable with high-powered lasers, but wear the correct laser goggles to reduce the chance of being blinded in the process.
+Another safety strategy is to focus experimentation on the possibilities that your existing system model tells you have low probability of causing significant harm, but which have high uncertainty in some other dimension that isn’t so costly.
+Call this “safe experiment design”: a human might use high-powered lasers to can observe effects only observable with high-powered lasers, but wear the correct laser goggles to reduce the chance of being blinded in the process.